Colin5734/SAI3-Chatbot/ReadMe.md

 ## Group A
 Luca Lüdi, Colin Marti, Hristian Petrov, Cyril Schlup, Sriprakatheeswaran Thiraviyachelvam

+# Disclaimer
+This chatbot project has not been containerized using Docker.
+Our team used a local Ollama LLM setup, and due to technical constraints, we were unable to successfully create a fully functional Docker environment.
+Additionally, all team members work exclusively on Windows systems.
+As a result, Linux and macOS environments are described only theoretically and have not been practically tested.

 # SAI3 RAG Chatbot with Ollama

 This project implements a Retrieval-Augmented Generation (RAG) chatbot in Python.
 The chatbot uses a local text file as its knowledge base and answers questions using a locally running language model via Ollama.